 Funding: Bayer HealthCare Pharmaceuticals Inc.

-The plain English summary is available from Cancer Research UK.
+A plain English summary of the TNT trial is available from Cancer Research UK.

 Publications and presentations